msj121/aframe-animation-component/README.md

   Web Animations draft specification which is overly complex.
-- **Easier Maintenance:** The animation component uses A-Frame's component API as well as anime.js. `<a-animation>` uses the Custom Element polyfill directly with tween.js. anime.js's features makes the animation codebase much slimmer.
+- **Easier Maintenance:** The animation component uses A-Frame's component API as well as anime.js. `<a-animation>` uses the Custom Element polyfill directly with tween.js. anime.js's features makes the animation codebase much slimmer (140 vs 550 lines of code).
 - **Features:** The animation component has the features of the newly popular anime.js library (e.g., color interpolation).
 - **Faster Development:** Being detached from the A-Frame core library means faster